craftcms/cms/docs/plugins/element-actions.md

 Once you’ve created an Element Action class, you need to add it to the appropriate element index page(s.html).

-If your Element Action is intended for your own custom Element Type, you can do that by implementing the [getAvailableActions()](https://docs.craftcms.com/api/v2/elementtypes/IElementType.html#getAvailableActions-detail) method on your Element Type class.
+If your Element Action is intended for your own custom Element Type, you can do that by implementing the <api:Craft\getAvailableActions()> method on your Element Type class.

 If you want to add your Element Action to a third party’s Element Type, you will need to use its corresponding plugin hook (assuming the Element Type provides one).
 The following hooks are provided by Craft’s built-in Element Types: